 - Mount Monadnock, VT is just a few minutes away across the Connecticut River and can be accessed off of VT Route 102 on the west side across from Colebrook, NH.

 - The neighboring town of Dixville Notch has a great network of managed trails in their State Park, ranging from novice to advance.
 More info @:

 The majority of footpaths and trails are open to mountain biking, read the provided links for exceptions.
 For further information regarding ATV trails, click below.

 Note: ATVs are prohibited in posted snowmobile trails unless special permission has been given.
 Non-active logging roads and other dirt trails may be available for ATV and bike travel.

-Boating, Kayaking and Canoeing can be done in some of the bodies of water located with in the town limits.
+Boating, Kayaking, and Canoeing can be done in some of the bodies of water located within the town limits.
 The Connecticut River, Fish Pond & Lime Pond.
-Read below for fishing and hunting information.